Skip to content ↓

 PE

-PE will take place on Tuesdays this term when we will have street dance.
+PE will take place on Tuesdays and Fridays this term.

 For PE sessions please bring the following: